atiouajni/nodejs-oidc-keycloak/readme.md

 I'll walk you through the steps of integrating the Keycloak IDP into a Node.js application.
 We'll start with setting up Keycloak by importing a pre-existing realm, and then we'll start the Node.js server.

+The sample is an [Express.js](https://expressjs.com/) app that uses [Passport.js](http://www.passportjs.org/) and the [Passport-OpenIdConnect](https://github.com/jaredhanson/passport-openidconnect) module for managing user authentication.

 NodeJS version : v19.9.0

 Keycloak version : 21.0.2